run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/comparative-versions.md

 It was developed analyze data from cognitive intelligence in order to optimize the management of processes, such as Ticket Management, Change Management and Knowledge Management.

 ### Smart Analytics
-It allows the integration with Saiku tool, which enables fantastic analysis of the CITSmart Experience data, allowing the creation of dashboards, panels and reports.
+It allows the integration with Saiku tool, which enables fantastic analysis of the 4biz Experience data, allowing the creation of dashboards, panels and reports.

 ### IBM Watson
-Integration with the IBM Watson solution, allowing the usage of cognitive intelligence in CITSmart workflows.
+Integration with the IBM Watson solution, allowing the usage of cognitive intelligence in 4biz trackers.

 ### LDAP/AD
 This feature has been improved, enabling the collection, through attributes, of various information made available in the active directory.

 ### Saiku
-Integration of Saiku with CITSmart Analytics.
+Integration of Saiku with 4biz Analytics.

 [1]:#change-management
 [2]:#release-management
 [3]:#knowledge-management
 [4]:#assets-and-configuration-management
 [5]:#ticket-management
-[6]:#agile-project-management-simple
+[6]:#agile-project-management-Tasker
 [7]:#experience-center-with-users
 [8]:#warnings-escalation
 [9]:#chat
 [10]:#knowledge-portal
-[11]:#citsmart-neuro-application
+[11]:#4biz-Builder-application
 [12]:#mobile-and-field-service
-[13]:#workflow-management
+[13]:#tracker-management
 [14]:#surveys-and-feedback
 [15]:#customized-forms
 [16]:#anuva-application-artificial-intelligence